VanWeapon/open-itsm/README.md

 This project will be written in TypeScript with some supporting platforms to be decided.
 Database will be postgreSQL.
-Events will be API driven to support cross platform use.
+ORM is TypeORM so that there is minimal direct db maintenance required Events will be API driven to support cross platform use.

 UI will be created using web technologies, the plan is: